 Bahoz Dara Aziz, a spokesperson for Mr. Miller, said negotiations on that model are continuing with provincial governments.

-Michael Sangster, chief executive officer of the National Association of Career Colleges, said he does not believe that private institutions, such as his constituents, are the problem.
+Michael Sangster, chief executive officer of the National Association of Career Colleges, said he does not believe private institutions, such as his constituents, are the problem.

 “Instead of a positive narrative focused on how Canada can best manage its success in becoming a destination of choice for the best and brightest international students, we have a negative one that seems to be blaming them for failures of process and policy.
-This is short-sighted and unconscionable.”
+This is shortsighted and unconscionable.”